LightCC/simulink_find_replaceGUI/README.md

 ## Description
 ##### Setup / Install

-1. Clone the repo and add the root folder to the Matlab path.
+1. Clone the repo or download the repo ZIP file and unpack
+2. Add the repo root folder to the Matlab path.

 ##### How to Use

-1. Open a simulink model.
+3. Open a simulink model.
-2. At the command prompt, type:
+4. At the command prompt, type the following.
+This can be tab-completed.

     ```matlab
     FindAndReplaceModelGUI